-APPLIES TO SESSIONS THROUGHOUT JUNE
+APPLIES TO SESSIONS THROUGHOUT THE SUMMER

 A woman’s fertility declines with age.
 This age-related decline in fertility is due to a woman having fewer eggs in her ovarian reserve or when the health of her eggs is compromised.
 The advent of successful egg freezing provides women with the opportunity to preserve fertility by freezing young eggs, which can be used later if needed.
 The woman’s ovarian reserve is first assessed through several tests to determine suitability.